 Using a 529 Savings Plan for payment?
 No worries!
 We know it can take a bit of time to get the funds requested and issued so you may not meet our payment deadline.
 Please send a message to firstname.lastname@example.org to let us know if this is the case.
 We will make a note on your student's account regarding this payment arrangement.

-Students who have not made financial arrangements or communicated about special arrangements by the initial payment deadline each semester will be charged a nonrefundable $200 late fee.
+Students who have not made financial arrangements or communicated about special arrangements by the initial payment deadline each semester will be charged a nonrefundable $200 late payment confirmation fee.

-If you anticipate a problem meeting the payment deadline, please contact Student Financial Services (SFS) before the deadline at 253.879.3214 or email@example.com to make special arrangements.
-Registrations not confirmed by the second day of classes will be cancelled.
-Students are able to re-register on a space-available basis after financial arrangements have been confirmed.
+If you anticipate a problem meeting the payment deadline, please contact Student Financial Services (SFS) at email@example.com to make special arrangements.

 The payment plan allows for extended payments of the semester balance due across the months of the term.
 There is an $80 participation fee for using the extended payment plan.
-The first payment of the plan is due January 5th with additional payments due the fifth of each month.
+The first payment of the plan is due January 15th with additional payments due the 15th of each month.
 A $25 late fee will be charged for monthly installments not paid in full and payments not received by the due date.

-Students or Authorized Users must enroll for payment plans through Bill+Payment.
+Authorized Users must enroll for payment plans through Bill+Payment.

 Please visit the FAQs for answers to the most commonly asked questions about student finances.